 This highlights where Carron Valley sits north of the Campsie Fells.
-It shows the proximity of local towns and the network of 'A' roads around the site.
-It highlights the other FCS owned woodlands adjacent to Carron valley and next to communities that also offer visitor potential.
-It highlights some of the other sites people visit near by.
+It shows the proximity of local towns and the network of 'A' & 'B' roads around the site.
+It highlights the other FCS owned woodlands adjacent to Carron V+alley and next to communities that also offer visitor potential.
+It highlights some of the other locations sites people visit near by.

-- Promotion of the site Make use of joint leaflets and promotions that set Carron valley in context with the wider opportunities in the area. [, , , ,] - Develop a wider partnership that includes adjacent local authorities and keep other interested bodies involved.
-[FCS, , ,]
+- Promotion of the site Make use of joint leaflets and promotions that set Carron valley in context with the wider opportunities in the area.
+For example the potential to develop a new 'Campsie Trail' leaflet [LAs , , , ] - Develop a wider partnership that includes adjacent local authorities and keep other interested bodies involved.
+[FCS, \, \,]